Guides

 There is no parallel "integration schema": the JSON you read and write through the API matches what the editor saves for a site.

-A site has pages; each page has an ordered list of blocks (hero, features, form, footer, animated sections, and so on).
+A site has pages; each page has an ordered list of blocks (hero, features, featuresAccordion, pricing with dynamic Monthly/Yearly billing cycles, form, footer, animated sections, and so on).
 The home page is addressed with the path segment _ in API URLs.
 Nested routes use a single encoded path segment (for example legal%2Fprivacy).
 Optional per-block animation in the JSON drives entrance motion on the live site; theme fonts are self-hosted on publish for faster loads.

 You can create a site with a one-shot prompt or a two-step plan flow.
 Generation consumes the workspace's AI budget in USD; it is not a separate "generation count" product surface.
 Details and endpoints live in the API reference.